tock/book/src/usb-hid.md

 keyboard_hid.attach();
 ```

+### 4. Expose USB HID to Userspace

+Finally, we need to make sure that userspace applications can use the USB HID
+interface.

+First, we need to keep track of a reference to our USB HID stack by adding the
-Finally, we need to add the driver to the `Platform` struct:
+driver to the `Platform` struct:

 ```rust
 pub struct Platform {